 - Capital Requirements.
-Even at this stage, biotech companies don’t have products on the market and face the same capital challenges seen by research-and-discovery and preclinical biotech companies.
+Even at this stage, the companies don’t have products on the market and face the same capital challenges seen by research-and-discovery and preclinical companies.
 The difference here is that with a tangible product in development with FDA approval for experimental use in humans, the risk to lenders and institutional investors is lower, often leading to better fundraising opportunities.
 Nonetheless, these transactions can still cost investors in the long run.

 4. Late-Clinical-Stage Biotech Stocks

 These companies are in the midst of Phase Three clinical development.
-In Phase Three clinical studies, late-clinical-stage biotech companies enroll large populations of patients that have confirmed cases of the illness they are attempting to treat.
+In Phase Three clinical studies, late-clinical-stage companies enroll large populations of patients that have confirmed cases of the illness they are attempting to treat.
 In the enrollment process, the company will attempt to hit every corner of the patient population, ensuring a wide diversity in age, race, and (often) severity of the condition.

 Late-stage biotech companies already have a good understanding of the safety and tolerability profile of their treatment and believe it to be effective.
 Now, it’s time to prove that it is safe, tolerable, and effective across the vast patient population that would use it once approved and marketed.

-If there is a current standard of care for the ailment being addressed — that is, the standard treatment you would expect with what’s currently available — late-stage biotech companies will generally treat a percentage of the patient population with the experimental drug and another percentage with the standard of care.
+If there is a current standard of care for the ailment being addressed — that is, the standard treatment you would expect with what’s currently available — late-stage companies will generally treat a percentage of the patient population with the experimental drug and another percentage with the standard of care.
 The goal of these head-to-head clinical studies is to prove that the experimental drug performs better than the current standard of care.